AndrewGuerrero/ng-caryll/content/effective_cpp.md

 };
 ```

-It is really easy to pass in invalid information.
+It's really easy to pass in invalid information.
 One way to fix this is to introduce new types.

 ``` cpp
 struct Day {